 It’s not autumn in Boulder without some good old-fashioned pumpkin picking!
-Head out to these farms to breathe in the crisp, fall air, find the just-right pumpkin and take in the mountain views and fall foliage.
+Head out to these farms and breathe in the crisp, fall air, find the just-right pumpkin and take in the mountain views and fall foliage.
 Best to bring cash and a bottle of water and leave your pets at home.

-Hours: September 21 through October 31, 2019.
+Hours: September 25 through October 31, 2021.
 Daily, 10am-6pm.

 The historic Bee Hugger honey farm in Longmont has pumpkins for picking, an end-of-season sunflower field with spooky surprises, a haunted VW Bug Yard, animals to feed and more fall activities.
 On the weekends you can take a family hayride and do pony rides around the farm.
 There is no entrance fee, but some activities have a small fee on an honor system.
 Their shop in a charming VW bus sells local honey, beeswax and other farm harvests.
 Pets not allowed.

 Hours: October 2-October 31, 2021.
 Daily 9am to dark.